AndrewBrough/vite-plugin-convex-types/README.md

 ## Benefits

-- **No Manual Maintenance**: Types are always in sync with your schema and functions
+- **No Manual Maintenance**: Types and hooks are always in sync with your schema and functions
 - **Type Safety**: Full TypeScript support with proper field types and return types
-- **Developer Experience**: IntelliSense and autocomplete for all tables and functions
+- **Developer Experience**: IntelliSense and autocomplete for all tables, functions, and hooks
 - **Consistency**: Standardized naming across your codebase
 - **Populated Relations**: Proper typing for documents with populated foreign keys
+- **Simplified API**: No more `.default` syntax - use pre-configured hooks instead
+- **Auto-regeneration**: Hooks are automatically updated when you add new Convex functions

 ## Advanced Configuration